Check Mark Icon100% Satisfaction Guaranteed

 Thermal Hygrometer

-A useful tool for technicians that measures a building’s moisture level.
+A useful tool for water clean-up technicians that measures a building’s moisture level.

 Personal Protective Equipment (PPE)